 Wandering around in today's competitive market without a clear and compelling message will add time and disappointment to your efforts.
-Seek out your network for informal feedback on your plan before asking for referrals.
+Connect with your network for informal feedback on your plan before asking for referrals.

-I'll admit my first job loss was tough, but the second and third were a cakewalk.
-The clichés are true: When one door closes another one opens.
+The clichés sometimes hold true: When one door closes another one opens.
 But the key is to be prepared to knock before you can walk in.

-Someone once said, "90% of success is not in showing up.
-It's in showing up prepared."
-If you have suffered a job loss, you know exactly what I'm talking about.
-If you haven't, heed this advice and be prepared.
+Someone once said, “90% of success is not in showing up.
+It’s in showing up prepared.”
+If you have suffered a job loss, you know exactly what this means.
+If you haven’t, heed this advice and be prepared.

 And finally, to those who are currently in job transition: Hang in there.
 Things will work out.
 “People react in a myriad of ways to job loss.
 But virtually all come to the same place after settling into a new job,” says Hobbs.
 “The majority say that the fit is so much better they cannot imagine why they had so much anxiety at the start.”